 \end{corollary} \begin{proof} We get $\width([\phi]_{\T \setminus \{ N \} }) = \tw(H) + 1$ from Theorem~\ref{thm:width-for-regions}.
 Using Proposition~\ref{prop:getridofN} and the fact that renaming variables clearly does not change the width, we get $\width([\phi]_{\T }) = \width([\phi]_{\T \setminus \{ N \} })$.
 Finally, we have $\A = \T \cup \{ \splitdown, \splitup, M \}$.
 But $\splitdown$ and $\splitup$ can never be used in an $\{ \exists, \wedge \}$-sentence and $M$ does not change the width of any formula, we have $\width([\phi]_{\A }) = \width([\phi]_{\T })$. \end{proof}

-We now have everything in place to prove Theorem~\ref{thm:minimize-in-T}. \begin{proof}[Proof of Theorem~\ref{thm:minimize-in-T}] Let us first sketch how to employ Theorem~\ref{thm:width-for-regions} to prove Theorem~\ref{thm:minimize-in-T}.
+We now have everything in place to prove Theorem~\ref{thm:minimize-in-T} which we restate for the reader's convenience. \theoremminimizeinT* \begin{proof} Let us first sketch how to employ Theorem~\ref{thm:width-for-regions} to prove Theorem~\ref{thm:minimize-in-T}.
 The proof relies on the fact that, via Proposition~\ref{prop:T-to-organized}, we can consider the regions of the formula $\theta$ independently.
 Moreover, Theorem~\ref{thm:width-for-regions} allows us to minimize the width of the individual regions.
 We now give the technical details.

 Let $\theta$ be a given pfo-formula.
 If $\theta$ is not standardized, we compute a standardized version of $\theta$, that is, a pfo-formula $\theta'$ where $\theta \rarrstar_N \theta'$, and replace $\theta$ with this standardized version $\theta'$; by appeal to Proposition~\ref{prop:getridofN}, it suffices to find a pfo-formula having minimum width among all formulas in $[\theta]_{\T\setminus \{ N \} }$.
 We compute $\theta^+$ as follows: if $\theta$ is a $\fove$-formula without any holes, we compute its hypergraph and compute a tree decomposition of minimal width for it.
 Then we use Theorem~\ref{thm:width-for-regions} on the tree decomposition to get the formula $\theta^+$.
 The case of $\exwe$-formulas is treated analogously.